graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 cd demo
 ```

 ### 1.1.
-Adding the Polyglot API and GraalWasm Dependencies
+Add the Polyglot API and GraalWasm Dependencies

 Add the following set of dependencies to the `<dependencies>` section of your project's _pom.xml_: